| Title: | Fit a Principal Curve in Arbitrary Dimension |

 Catch-all for old parameters. |

-Finds the projection index for a matrix of points x
+Finds the projection index for a matrix of points x, when

 length as the number of points.